 The easiest and the cheapest way to get to Brest from Minsk is to take a train.
-The ticket cost depends on the type of the train: it may vary from € 2.5 to € 10.
+The ticket cost depends on the type of train: it may vary from € 2.5 to € 10.
 There’re several trains during the day, so you can easily choose the best time for you.
-If you’re thinking of going to Brest on weekend, make sure to get the ticket in advance.
-There’s also an express Stadler trains (the trip takes only 3 h 15 min), some of them even have wi-fi and cafes.
+If you’re thinking of going to Brest on the weekend, make sure to get the ticket in advance.
+There’s also an express Stadler train (the trip takes only 3 h 15 min), some of them even have wi-fi and cafes.

 Another option is to go by bus.
 If you prefer this mode of transportation, be ready to pay € 7–10.
 The bus arrives right to the city center.

 The distance between Minsk and Brest is about 350 km, so it’s possible to drive there.
 So if you or your friends have a car, you can even get to Brest in 3 hours.